 If you want the beaches and the ocean views, but you’re also a passionate foodie who loves to try new flavours, cinnamon-scented Grenada could well be the place for you.
-Twelve degrees north of the equator, this is a sugar and spice island on which to spend lazy days in hammocks, munching juicy mango and fresh banana.
+Twelve degrees north of the equator, this is a sugar and spice island on which to spend lazy days in a hammock sipping on a nutmeg-infused rum punch.
 Life here is mellow, unrushed and fragrantly seasoned.

 CALL US TO HELP YOU CREATE YOUR DREAM HOLIDAY